guanquann/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice):** The filtering logic follows closely from that of the `find` feature.
     - Pros: Simple and easy to implement given the existing `find` feature.
-    - Cons: May result in some similar functionality between `find` and `showfav` features.
+    - Cons: May result in some similar functionality between `find` and `listfav` features.

 - **Alternative 2:** Favourite contacts can be sorted to be above, with non-favourites below but still visible.
     - Pros: Allows users to see all contacts, with favourites at the top for easy access.